pdrbsts/MoveW/README.md

 *   `-x<coord>`: (Required) The target X coordinate for the top-left corner of the window.
 *   `-y<coord>`: (Required) The target Y coordinate for the top-left corner of the window.
 *   `-p<process_name>`: (Required) The name of the executable file of the target process (e.g., `notepad.exe`, `chrome.exe`).
+*   `-u`: (Optional) If specified, the program will wait indefinitely for a window belonging to the target process to appear before attempting to move it.
+If omitted, the program will only check for currently existing windows and exit if none are found.

 **Examples:**